Eyewitness account

 ”Nhieu dieu phu lay gia guong”….(love one another)!…then Bang!

-Like Bruce Lee in Enter the Dragon I was surrounded by shifting shadows (my niece asked if I already missed my dad – in fact, I missed my friend, albeit already with goodbye.
-No longer was I safe with guardrails and grammar, conjugation and composition.
-Even in my best self-deception, I could hardly come up with an excuse for what transpired: a sudden overt act of betrayal – in my brother’s case, AWOL, as we stood on the cusp of a country collapse.
+Like Bruce Lee in Enter the Dragon I was surrounded by shifting shadows.
+Noticing my emotional drift, one of my nieces asked if I miss my dad – while in fact – I missed my friend who we had just seen a few hours and a few miles out.
+Since I was no longer safe in my cocoon, with guardrails and grammar, conjugation and composition, I realized this would be a cold cut.
+Even with the best denial, I could hardly come up with excuses for what had just transpired: a sudden, unplanned act of betrayal – in my brother’s case, AWOL pre-maturely on the eve of nation on its last leg.
+Be Run Be.

 No turning back.

 Ebb and flow.
 No lights and no warnings.
 What at first seemed easy turned difficult.
 No check-ins hence no updates.
 Bait and switch.
-Twice, unhooked, we were left to float in the cover of the dark, full of doubt, fear, and uncertainty.
+Twice, unhooked, we were left to float and fend for ourselves without the two head, seeking cover of the dark of night, full of doubt, fear, and uncertainty.

 Betrayal begets betrayal.